 He acknowledged, a respectful tilt of the head.
 Her top button had come undone, exposing the swell of her breasts.

 20. FREEDOM OF ACTION

-Suzanna revelled in her new freedom, impulsively sweeping across the board in a joyous blossoming of moves, playing as she loved, the game wild and open and expansive again.
+Suzanna reveled in her new freedom, impulsively sweeping across the board in a joyous blossoming of moves, playing as she loved, the game wild and open and expansive again.

-But always favouring the dark squares, he noticed.
+But always favoring the dark squares, he noticed.

 She poked at his knight with her bishop.

 He made another blocking move, seeking to frustrate her again.

 Shocked, he suddenly saw his error.
 He’d blocked his own knight: it was dominated.